bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 What is raloxifene (Evista) and what is it used for?

-Raloxifene, sold under the brand name Evista, is a selective estrogen receptor modulator (SERM) primarily prescribed to prevent and treat osteoporosis in postmenopausal women.
-It is also used to reduce the risk of invasive breast cancer in women who are postmenopausal and either have osteoporosis or are at high risk for breast cancer.
-Its unique action allows it to mimic estrogen’s positive effects on bone while blocking estrogen’s effects in breast and uterine tissue.
+Raloxifene, sold under the brand name Evista, is a selective estrogen receptor modulator (SERM) mainly prescribed to prevent and treat osteoporosis in postmenopausal women.
+It is also used to reduce the risk of invasive breast cancer in women with osteoporosis or those at high risk.
+Its unique action allows it to mimic estrogen’s positive effects on bone while blocking estrogen’s effects in the breast and uterine tissues.

 Why does raloxifene cause night sweats?

-Raloxifene can cause night sweats because it blocks estrogen’s effects in certain areas of the brain that regulate body temperature, particularly the hypothalamus.
-This disruption can make the body more sensitive to temperature changes, triggering hot flashes and night sweats.
-These symptoms are similar to those experienced during menopause and can be particularly bothersome at night.
+Raloxifene causes night sweats because it blocks estrogen’s effects in certain parts of the brain that regulate your body temperature, especially the hypothalamus.
+This disruption makes your body more sensitive to temperature changes, triggering the cooling process that leads to hot flashes and night sweats.

 Are night sweats from raloxifene dangerous?

-Night sweats themselves are not usually dangerous, but they can significantly disrupt sleep and reduce quality of life.
-Persistent night sweats may lead to fatigue, mood changes, and difficulty concentrating.
-However, if night sweats are accompanied by other symptoms such as fever, weight loss, or persistent cough, it’s important to consult your healthcare provider to rule out other underlying conditions.
+Night sweats by themselves aren’t usually dangerous, but they can really disrupt your sleep and reduce your overall quality of life.
+If you also notice other symptoms like fever, weight loss, or persistent cough, it’s important to check in with your healthcare provider to rule out any other conditions.

 How long do night sweats last after starting raloxifene?